8 min read

 The famous Orchard Road Christmas light-up: some love it, some find it too flashy or tacky.

-The only way to know is to take a trip to Orchard Road yourself and take in the lights, sounds, and action for yourself.
+The only way to know is to take a trip to Orchard Road for yourself and take in the lights, sounds, and action.

-This year’s celebrations seem to be set to be pretty amazing, with a firefly garden theme, nightly snow shows, and Christmas villages with a Singapore touch!
+This year’s celebrations are set to be pretty amazing, with a firefly garden theme, nightly snow shows, and Christmas villages with a Singapore touch.

 2. Gardens By The Bay